Chido Obi: Manchester United

+Willem II

+Obi joined Dutch Eredivisie club Willem II on a season-long loan on 2 September 2026.

 International career

 Eligible to represent Denmark, Nigeria or England at international level, Obi made five appearances in late 2022 for Denmark's under-16 team, before switching allegiance to England.
 He represented England twice at under-16 level in February 2023, against Cyprus and Scotland.
 However, in April of the same year he returned to the Danish under-16 team, scoring twice in three appearances.
 His prolific goal-scoring form earned him a call-up to the Denmark under-17 team, and he started Denmark's 2024 UEFA European Under-17 Championship qualification campaign with two goals in his first three games.

-Obi made his debut for the Denmark U20s during the 2025 Maurice Revello Tournament.
-He would score a 96th minute goal vs Congo U20s to secure a 2–0 win for his country, in their second game of the group stage.
+Obi made his debut for the Denmark under-20 team during the 2025 Maurice Revello Tournament.
+He would score a 96th-minute goal vs Congo to secure a 2–0 win for his country, in their second game of the group stage.
 He would score his second goal of the tournament in a 3–0 win over Japan before eventually getting knocked out to Saudi Arabia in the semi-finals.